The Sound of the Crowd: Release

 The single was the first to feature a distinctive, though short-lived, marketing tactic, where Human League singles were labelled 'Red' or 'Blue' to help buyers differentiate between the band's musical styles.
 'Red' was for dance tracks, 'Blue' for pop songs.
 "The Sound of the Crowd" was designated 'Red'.
 When asked to explain the system, vocalist Sulley explained that "Red is for posers, for Spandy (Spandau Ballet) types."
 Oakey added: "Blue is for ABBA fans."

 The band first appeared on Top of the Pops (TOTP) to perform the song on 30 April 1981 when it was at no. 53 in the UK singles chart.
 The single entered the UK Top 40 a week later at no. 34 and after three weeks it reached its peak position of no. 12.
 A second Top of the Pops performance took place on 21 May 1981 when the single was at no. 15.

 B-side

 The original 7" B-side "The Sound of the Crowd (Add Your Voice)" is an instrumental remix of the A-side, an edit of which was later used as the closing track of their remix album Love and Dancing, issued in 1982 under the name of the League Unlimited Orchestra.
 A longer instrumental version of "The Sound of the Crowd" featured as the B-side to the 12" release, with certain localisations including "Dancevision", from the Holiday '80 EP released the previous year.

 Versions

 Although the song would later appear on the band's album Dare, a remix of the track was included.

 The song in its original 7" mix appears on all The Human League's "Greatest Hits" compilation albums.
-The bonus remix disc issued with The Very Best of The Human League (2003) contains three different contemporary remixes of the song:
+The bonus remix disc issued with The Very Best of The Human League (2003) contains three different remixes created for the 2003 release: